 Grief is part of life.
-Whether you’re grieving the loss of a loved one or the end of a relationship, mourning something that’s ending is natural.
+Whether you’re grieving the loss of a loved one or the end of a relationship, mourning is natural.
 Grief isn’t a linear process, and it takes time to say goodbye.
 The grieving process that a person goes through can last for an extended period, but we hope that what's been mentioned above will helpful for anyone experiencing grief.

 Sometimes we’re at a loss as to how to stop grieving.
 You don’t have to put a time limit on how you grieve.
 But, it can help to talk about grieving in counseling.
 You may have trouble understanding how you feel, and speaking to a therapist will help you understand your complicated emotions during the 7 stages of grief so you can start the healing process after grief and loss.
 In the DSM-5, or the Diagnostic and Statistical Manual of Mental Disorders, prolonged grief disorder is often associated with intense sadness after a death that lasts for a very long time, as much as multiple years.
 Learning about the benefits of grief counseling can help you understand some resources you have during this hard time.